Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 ### Conclusion from Additional Analysis

-We hypothesized that characteristics of fight songs would very depending on whether a fight song is from a team in a southern vs. northern athletic conference.
-We decided to look at the variables `victory_win_won`, `men`, and `nonsense` because we thought that out of all of the variables in our data set that these three might vary based on geographical location.
+We hypothesized that characteristics of fight songs would vary depending on whether a fight song is from a team in a southern vs. northern athletic conference.
+We decided to look at the variables `victory_win_won`, `men`, and `nonsense` because we thought that, out of all of the variables in our dataset, these three might vary based on geographical location.

 However, based on the hypothesis testing above, it turns out that the variables `victory_win_won` (p = 0.418), `men` (p = 0.454), and